ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 Similarly, let's connect this Project to an output storage.

 - In the Cloud Storage tab, click on "Add Target Storage."
 This establishes a designated location where Label Studio will save all completed annotations.
-- Here, add the Storage title as `Target Storage`, Bucket Name as `labelstudio`, Bucket Prefix as `output/randomsampled`, Region Name as `us-east-1`, S3 Endpoint as `http://minio:9000`, Access Key ID as `minioadmin`, Secret Access Key as `minioadmin`
+- Here, with Storage Type AWS S3, add the Storage title as `Target Storage`, Bucket Name as `labelstudio`, Bucket Prefix as `output/randomsampled`, Region Name as `us-east-1`, S3 Endpoint as `http://minio:9000`, Access Key ID as `minioadmin`, Secret Access Key as `minioadmin`
 - Click on Check Connection to validate, and then click on Add Storage
 - Click on Sync Storage to sync the output storage with label studio

-With Label Studio configured for our first project, let's move forward with the annotation workflow.
+With Label Studio configured for our first project, let's move forward.
 :::

 ::: {.cell .markdown}